wlongdong/wlongdong.github.io/_pages/about.md

   - /about.html
 ---

-I'm doing something very important right now.
+I'm currently doing something very important.
 Previously, I completed my Master’s degrees from Shanghai Jiao Tong University at [IRMV Lab](http://irmv.sjtu.edu.cn/), where I was advised by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).
 Also, I worked as an intern at [DJI](https://www.dji.com) in 2022.

-My research currently focuses on **crowd-soured mapping** and **map-based localization** for autonomous vehicles.
+My research focuses on **crowd-soured mapping** and **map-based localization** for autonomous vehicles.
 In addition to this, I maintain a strong passion for any topic related to robotic perception, such as semi-supervised detection.

 If you have any interesting ideas or cooperation intentions, please feel free to contact me at qiaozhijian@foxmail.com :)